9 Best Cat Foods For Smelly Poop

 By keeping things simple, the best cat food for smelly poop minimizes the amount of work your cat’s body does to process his food, making digestion more efficient.

-In addition to other symptoms, food allergies may cause flatulence and reeking stool.
-The most common food allergies in cats are caused by a protein, primarily chicken, fish, or beef.
-Other less common cat food allergies are wheat, corn, and soy.
+In addition to other symptoms, food allergies may cause flatulence and smelly stool.
+The most common food allergies in cats are caused by proteins, primarily chicken, fish, or beef.
+Other less common cat food allergies include wheat, corn, and soy.

-Most adult cats are lactose-intolerant, potentially leading to digestive distress, flatulence, and smelly poop.
+Most adult cats are lactose-intolerant, so it’s wise to avoid cat foods that contain dairy as well.
+Dairy products have the potential to cause digestive distress, flatulence, and smelly poop.
 Avoid giving your cat cow’s milk as a treat and pass up foods that contain it.

 The following foods emphasize the qualities that we look for in the best cat food for smelly poop.